gbgabiola/notes/dev-environment.md

 Ubuntu 16.04 comes with both Python 2.7 and Python 3.5 by default.
 You can install Python 3.6 along with them via a [third-party PPA](https://launchpad.net/~jonathonf/+archive/ubuntu/python-3.6) by doing following steps:

-1. Open terminal via Ctrl+Alt+T or searching for “Terminal” from app launcher.
+1. Open terminal via Ctrl+Alt+T or searching for "Terminal" from app launcher.
 When it opens, run command to add the PPA:

 ```sh
 sudo add-apt-repository ppa:jonathonf/python-3.6